Image Pipeline

 Output: konflux-templates/rendered.yml

 These resources must be deployed to Konflux before builds can run.
-See the Setting Up a Konflux Cluster guide for deployment procedures.
+See the Konflux Resource Deployment guide for how and when resources are deployed.

 Stage 3: Build